janda09/install/README.md

 # Type MENU to display a list of commands

 # Note
-If there is an error during restart, then restart manually
+If there is an error during restart, then restart manually.